 A topology is a set of points, and a collection of subsets that are designated as "open".
 For instance, the points inside the unit circle form a subset of the plane that is designated as open.
 This is one of many open sets in the plane.
 To be a proper topology, the empty set and the entire set must be open, and open sets remain open under finite intersection and arbitrary union.
 Intersect two open sets and find another open set.
 Take the union of lots of open sets and find another open set.

-The complement of an open set is closed, and it follows that closed sets are closed under arbitrary intersection and finite union.
+By definition, the complement of an open set is closed, and it follows that closed sets are closed under arbitrary intersection and finite union.
 By inference, the entire set and the empty set are closed.

 A given set S, sometimes called a space, can have many topologies, depending on how you define the open sets in S. The minimum topology is S and the empty set.
 The maximum topology declares every subset of S open and closed.